Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Introduction

-According to the manifold structure of $Sp\,(8,\R)$, there are five local domains where the maximal torus has signatures $(0,4)$, $(1,3)$, $(2,2)$, $(3,1)$ and $(4,0)$.\cite{KM} The odd signatures give rise to what may be interpreted as `expected space-time' for the configuration space of a certain cotangent bundle.
-(The physical meaning of the even signatures is unclear.)
-Since the observables associated with $Z$ and $P$ are dynamical, the cotangent bundle is likewise.
-Consequently, space-time is interpreted as the ground-state expectation of certain operators in this model, and it is dynamical.
+According to the manifold structure of $Sp\,(8,\R)$, there are five local domains where the radial group parameters (which parametrize the dual maximal torus) induce metric signatures $(0,4)$, $(1,3)$, $(2,2)$, $(3,1)$ and $(4,0)$ on the maximal torus, because the radial parameters can be real or imaginary.\cite{KM} The odd signatures give rise to what may be interpreted as $10$-d `observed space-time' for the configuration space of a certain sub-cotangent bundle (to be explained later).
+Furthermore, since the generators associated with $X$ and $P$ carry $U(4)$ charge and are dynamical, their spectra are likewise dynamical.
+Consequently, `observed space-time' is dynamical.

-There is nothing special about this notion of expected geometry: a similar statement could be made regarding the Heisenberg group in standard non-relativistic quantum mechanics.
-That is, VEVs of the CCR could be interpreted as an `expected cotangent bundle' with suitable choice of representation.
-The difference is that the expected geometry of $Sp(8,\R)$ leads to a $10$-d configuration space with a $U(4)$ internal symmetry.
-The ten dimensions aside, this difference is significant because it mixes the configuration parameters and $U(4)$ charges.
-We will see later that this means the associated operators create/annihilate $U(4)$ charges at different points in $Z$.
-This can be interpreted as particle creation/annihilation which of course does not happen in standard non-relativistic QM.
-It also means that matter (understood as the presence of $U(4)$ charge) and geometry are inseparable at the quantum algebra level.
+This notion of observed geometry is not unique to the symplectic group: a similar statement can be made regarding the Heisenberg group in standard non-relativistic quantum mechanics.
+That is, VEVs of suitable combinations of operators can be interpreted as an `observed cotangent bundle' with a suitable choice of representation.
+The difference is that the observed geometry of $Sp(8,\R)$ leads to a $10$-d configuration space with a $U(4)$ internal symmetry.
+The ten dimensions aside, this difference is significant because it mixes the configuration parameters and $U(4)$ charges\footnote{We will consistently use the term `charge' to mean the eigenvalue of a charge operator.}.
+We will see later that this means the associated (possibly) time-dependent operators create/annihilate $U(4)$ charges at different points in $X$ precisely because of the non-abelian nature of $U(4)$.
+This can be interpreted as particle transmutation which of course does not happen in standard non-relativistic QM.
+It also means that matter (understood as the presence of $U(4)$ charge) and geometry are inseparable in SQM at the quantum algebra level.